Luis Carlos Sarmiento

 The world’s wealthiest people lost a combined $1.5 billion this week as concerns about Greece’s potential exit from the euro area and Spain’s finances pushed the euro below $1.25 for the first time since July 2010.

-Grupo Aval Acciones y Valores SA, the banking group controlled by Colombian billionaire Luis Carlos Sarmiento Angulo, is likely to sell American depositary receipts before issuing bonds abroad again, said Chief Executive Officer Luis Carlos Sarmiento Gutierrez.
+Grupo Aval Acciones y Valores SA, the Colombian banking group controlled by billionaire Luis Carlos Sarmiento Angulo, tumbled the most on the country’s benchmark index after announcing a plan to sell shares in the U.S.